aiman-al-masoud/deixiscript/README.md

 - implicit references may be ambiguous from the point of view of creating a new thing, or erroring out if you don't find an old one.
 Maybe the/a distinction could help disambiguating.
 "A mouse which has the/a house as location".

+- entities and strings are sealized in the same way.

 ## Limitations

 - no context sentitivity